How to prepare for Public Administration optional for UPSC?

 Introduction

-- This is one of the most important and scoring sections.
+- This is one of the most important scoring sections.
 This lays down the foundation for public administration and must be thoroughly understood and studied.

 - You can use R B Aribam’s Public Administration book for this section.